PQ2: Practical Intelligence Quotient 2: Gameplay

 PQ2 introduces the ability to create one's own levels to share with friends, and a "weekly quiz" that can be downloaded through the Internet.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.
 GameSpot said, "PQ2 builds on the good foundation of the original and addresses many of its weaknesses, offering a bigger, better puzzle experience," yet mentioning that the "presentation is still very understated".
 In Japan, Famitsu gave it a score of one seven, one nine, one seven, and one eight for a total of 31 out of 40.